yu-niverse/remote-assignments/README.md

    - Asynchronous Result <br/>
         <img src="imgs/Assignment3_async_result.png" alt="image" width="800" height="auto">

-2. The key difference between synchronous and asynchronous functions is that synchronous functions execute in sequence so it spends more time processing the three requests, while asynchronous functions can process in parallel resulting in shorter execution time.
+2. The key difference between synchronous and asynchronous functions is that synchronous functions execute in sequence so it spends more time waiting for previous requests to finish, while asynchronous functions can process in parallel resulting in shorter execution time.

 3. Asynchrounous functions are useful when a program needs to process many tasks at the same time.
 For example, it needs to request data from different routes, perform some post-processing to the data and receive inputs from the user.
 If we use asynchronous functions, the user experience would be better.